quixio/quix-streams/docs/connectors/sources/README.md

 For multiplatform support, Quix Streams starts the source process using the [spawn](https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods) approach.
 As a side effect, each Source instance must be pickleable.
 If a source needs to handle unpickleable objects, it's best to initialize those in the source subprocess (in the `BaseSource.start` or `Source.run` methods).

-## Customize Topic Configuration
+## Topics

 Sources work by sending data to intermediate Kafka topics, which StreamingDataFrames then consume and process.

-By default, each Source provides a default topic based on its configuration.
+By default, each Source provides a default topic based on its configuration by implementing the `default_topic()` method.

+!!! warning "New in 3.4.0"

+    Since v3.4.0, the default topics names are always prefixed with `"source__"`.

-To customize the topic config, pass a new `Topic` object to the `app.dataframe()` method together with the Source instance.
+To customize the topic name or configuration, pass a new `Topic` object to the `app.dataframe()` method together with the Source instance.

 **Example:**